 Rob is an independent filmmaker and an Audiovisual Production Specialist for the Texas Commission on Environmental Quality.

 Together, Susan and Rob have produced the film We Planted 115 Trees (2011), Friends of Brentwood Park oral history interviews (2010-2011), Texas Association of Counties Past Presidents’ Oral History Project (2009), Voices of the Violet Crown oral history interviews (2007-2011), the film A Community Mosaic (2008), and the film First Night W/ Domino & Friends (2006).
 They received the Mary Faye Barnes Award for Excellence in Community History Projects from the Texas Oral History Association in 2009.

 Rob’s other projects include Driven by the Sun, a film about the Solar Car Challenge; work on a number of corporate, nonprofit, and independent films in Texas; and video productions, video teleconferencing, and webcasting for TCEQ.

-Rob also has volunteered as a coach/caddie for members of the United States Blind Golf Association and American Blind Golf since 2004.
+Rob has served as a coach/caddie for members of the United States Blind Golf Association and American Blind Golf since 2004.

 Susan contributed Crestview history and photographs for the City of Austin Community Character in a Box project (2014) and served on the Leadership Team (2010-2012) and as webmaster (2012-2013) for the Friends of Brentwood Park, as a judge for the Texas History Day Student Documentary Award (2009, 2011, and 2012), as a member of the Crestview Neighborhood Association Executive Committee (2010-2011) and Newsletter Committee (2008-2011), and as a founding board member of the Austin nonprofit Project ClayPlay (2007-2009).